google/docsy/userguide/content/en/docs/adding-content/feedback.md

 ---
-title: Analytics, User Feedback, SEO
+title: Analytics, User Feedback, and SEO
 date: 2019-06-05
 description: >-
   Add Google Analytics tracking to your site, collect user feedback and learn